-Note: Shaw policy requires a three day in-school and/or out-of-school suspension for any student who refuses to turn the electronic device(s) in when requested from a teacher and/or administrator.
+Note: Shaw policy requires a five day in-school intervention/or out-of-school suspension for any student who refuses to turn over the electronic device(s) when requested by the teacher and/or administrator.
+(Parent must meet with Administration before student returns to school).